jbagwell27/fdd-docs/installation/webhook-config.md

+---
+title: Webhook Setup
+order: f
+---

 # Webhook Setup

-!!!warning WIP Warning
-These docs are still a WIP.
-If you can't find what you are looking for, feel free to ask us in Discord !!!

 In order to use the webhook messages, you need to add a webhook integration to the channel you want the messages to go to.

 !!!
 Webhook vs Embeds
 Webhooks are not required for embedded messages.
 They are both separate from each other.
 !!!

+!!!warning Tip
+You can use the `/setchannel` command in discord to configure channels and webhooks !!!

 Right-Click -> Edit Channel on the channel you want to send webhooks to.
 In this example I'm using the **Chat** channel